adeep/bitwarden_reddit/cannot_login.md

 what exact error message you get (ideally with a screenshot, but make sure to blur any personal and sensitive data), maybe what you already tried (and didn’t work) etc.

-And you can always contact [Bitwarden support](https://bitwarden.com/contact/).
+You can always contact [Bitwarden support](https://bitwarden.com/contact/).

 If you believe you have found a bug--you have “other” or “weird” error messages--you can also report it on GitHub ([here](https://github.com/bitwarden/clients/issues) for the browser extension, desktop app, web vault and CLI, [here](https://github.com/bitwarden/android/issues) for the Android mobile app and Android Authenticator app, and [here](https://github.com/bitwarden/ios/issues) for the iOS mobile app and iOS Authenticator app…)

 ## Lost Password or Lost 2FA